http4k/http4k/src/docs/tutorials/self_documenting_apis_with_openapi/index.md

 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/src/docs/tutorials/self_documenting_apis_with_openapi/metadata_failure.http"></script>

+We can see the updated OpenApi UI <a target="_blank" href="https://www.http4k.org/openapi3/?url=https%3A%2F%2Fraw.githubusercontent.com%2Fhttp4k%2Fhttp4k%2Fmaster%2Fsrc%2Fdocs%2Ftutorials%2Fself_documenting_apis_with_openapi%2Fmetadata_contract.json">here</a>.
+Note that because request parameters are validated before sending, we cannot replicate the above invalid request in the UI.

 ### Modelling HTTP body messages
 The most exciting part http4k supporting OpenApi3 is the ability to represent HTTP messages in **[JSON Schema]** form in the documentation.
 This facility is what unlocks the true cross-language support and takes the usefulness of the OpenApi UI to another level, for both exploratory and support functions.
 Request and response messages can be specified in the `meta()` block using overloads of the `receiving()` and `returning()` functions.